 - 📝 GDPR compliance: The privacy and data security requirements are both legal and moral.
 A rewarding partner that provides you with the best privacy and data security measures is essential for compliance.
 It builds a degree of trust with program participants.
 So look for someone who provides the best security measures possible.

 - 📘Tax benefits: Understanding the tax laws on gifts and incentives can be tricky.
 Running a reward program at a corporate level calls for a detailed accounting of these taxes.
 This can get even more complex if the reward program is running internationally.
 A partner who helps with understanding and compiling tax benefits can be a boon.
-Look for a reward partner who helps manage tax benefits in reward programs at national and international levels.
+Look for a reward partner who helps manage tax benefits and accounting reports in reward programs at national and international levels.

 - 💸Pay as you use: Parking all your money into rewards at the beginning of a program can be quite taxing on company budgets.
 Look for a platform that allows you to pay as you use, giving you the freedom of choice and greater flexibility for customization as well as personalization.

 - 📊Analytics and reporting: Knowing what is working and what needs calibration is essential for any reward program.
 When looking for a partner, look for one that gives you analytics and reports of responses to rewards, the choices participants in the program are making, and more.